We lost the best son in the nation | ExBulletin

 We lost the best son in the nation

+YOGYAKARTA, KOMPAS.TV- President Joko Widodo (Jokowi) took time to mourn at the funeral home of the late Artidjo Alkostar, member of the KPK supervisory board, on the sidelines of his activities in Yogyakarta.

-JAKARTA, KOMPAS.com – President Joko Widodo mourns the deceased Artidjo Alkostar at the Ulil Albab Mosque, integrated campus of the Indonesian Islamic University (UII), Yogyakarta, Monday (01/03/2021) morning.
+Not only that, Jokowi also buried the body of Artidjo Alkostar at Masjdi Ulil Albab, the integrated campus of the Islamic University of Indonesia (UII), DI Yogyakarta, on Monday (1/3/2021) at around 8:00 a.m.
+WIB.

+According to Jokowi, after praying for the bodies, as a former judge of Agum, Artidjo Alkostar was known as a figure of integrity, honesty and undoubtedly in law enforcement.

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online